Cart

 --set installCRDs=true

-• You are free to use a different namespace name than cert-manager, but this name is easily recognizable.
+• You’re free to use a different namespace name than cert-manager, but this one is easy to recognise.

-• Replace v1.12.0 with the latest stable version as seen here on Github.
+• Replace v1.12.0 with the latest stable version, as shown here on GitHub.

-• The installCRDs option is mandatory, but alternatively, you can comment out the installCRDs option and install the CRDs (Custom Resource Definitions) separately with the command:
+• The installCRDs option is required, but alternatively you can comment out the installCRDs option and install the CRDs separately using the command below (in short, a CRD is code that extends the Kubernetes API with custom resources that aren’t part of the core Kubernetes API):

 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.12.0/cert-manager.crds.yaml